John Michael Phillips: Jordan Davis shooting

-In 2012, Phillips was hired by Ron Davis and Lucy McBath after the shooting of Jordan Davis by Michael Dunn.
+In 2012, Phillips was hired by Ron Davis and current U.S. Congresswoman Lucy McBath after the shooting of Jordan Davis by Michael Dunn.
 The murder stemmed from an argument over loud music on November 23, 2012.
 Police say 45-year-old Michael Dunn fired 10 times at a vehicle in which 17-year-old Jordan Davis was a passenger just after 7:30 p.m. in Jacksonville, Florida.
 Michael Dunn was convicted of Jordan Davis's murder after two trials and remains behind bars.
 Jordan's death made news around the nation much like the murder case of Trayvon Martin.
 Phillips' perspective and a photo with the family appeared in Rolling Stone magazine in 2013.

 Although Joy Reid once described Phillips as "a white, lifelong Republican with an Alabama drawl, who like 1.5 million Floridians, has a concealed carry permit," he is frequently praised for his fight for equal rights and is often quoted as saying, he's "not Republican, not Democrat, but reasonable."
 Phillips's experiences led to a TEDx speech, which has amassed over 300,000 views.
 Additionally, he received a feature by BET online, spotlighting Phillips as a civil rights advocate.

-On January 10, 2023, Phillips announced a run for City Council.
-In his announcement, Phillips said, “It’s time for a change.
-We must bring compassion and action to a city which needs more unity and less crime.”

 Featured in Abigail Disney documentary: The Armor of Light

-Phillips still remains close with the Davis / McBath family and uses the example of Jordan Davis to encourage people to be more civil with each other.
+Phillips still remains close with the Davis / McBath families and uses the example of Jordan Davis to encourage people to be more civil with each other.
 His family was featured in an Emmy award winning documentary by Abigail Disney, the daughter of Roy O. Disney and niece of Walt Disney.
 The movie is called The Armor of Light and features Phillips' story alongside his client Lucy McBath and Reverend Rob Schenck.
 The film premiered at Tribeca and went on to receive much acclaim.
 In 2017, it won an Emmy Award for best "Outstanding Social Interest Documentary."